Skip to content

 The backend manages various facets of the application's state through dedicated models.
 For instance, the card game rules and state machine represent one model (the Game Engine), while peer-to-peer connectivity and lobby memberships represent another model.
 Each component's data and state consistency rules are encapsulated in its respective model.

-A single, central controller mediates between these models and all external interfaces.
-When a remote peer sends a message, the controller processes it as an input event, updates the appropriate models, and broadcasts the resulting state changes back to both the local frontend and remote peers.
+A single, central Controller is intended to mediate between these models and all external interfaces.
+When implemented, it will process remote messages as input events, update the appropriate models, and broadcast resulting state changes to the local frontend and remote peers.

 Breaking Cyclic-Dependencies Pattern